SL1-Simplex: Safe Velocity Regulation of Self-Driving Vehicles in Dynamic and Unforeseen Environments: Introduction

 Autonomous velocity regulation has gained a vital importance \cite{dias2014longitudinal, sun2019optimal,tai2000robust}, which is motivated by, for example, the imposed speed limits on driving zones (see e.g., school zone and commercial street) and required relative positions with respect to surrounding vehicles and obstacles for safety and transport efficiency.
 Velocity regulation needs the vehicle to operate in either drive or brake mode.
-However, it ignores the wheel slip regulation \cite{dias2014longitudinal, sun2019optimal,tai2000robust}, which has always been a common control objective of TCS and ABS.
-This implies that simultaneous velocity and slip regulations need the integration of TCS and ABS for enhanced safety, drivability, stability and steerability \cite{savaresi2010active, aly2011antilock,reif2014brakes,borrelli2006mpc,de1999dynamic,colli2006single,reichensdorfer2018stability,yin2009novel}.
-Inspired by these observations, this paper focuses on \emph{safe autonomous velocity regulation}.
-More concretely, the vehicle asymptotically steers its velocity to the provided references that depend on driving environments, while restricts its wheel slip to safe sets to prevent slipping and sliding during intense braking and accelerating events.
+However, the current frameworks ignore the wheel slip regulation for safety \cite{dias2014longitudinal, sun2019optimal,tai2000robust}, which has always been a common control objective of TCS and ABS.
+Therefore, the concurrent velocity and slip regulations are indispensable for enhanced safety, drivability, stability and steerability \cite{savaresi2010active, aly2011antilock,reif2014brakes,borrelli2006mpc,de1999dynamic,colli2006single,reichensdorfer2018stability,yin2009novel}.
+Inspired by these observations, this paper focuses on \emph{safe velocity regulation} through integrating the TCS and ABS.
+More concretely, the vehicle asymptotically steers its angular and longitudinal velocities to the provided references, while restricts its wheel slips to the safety envelopes to prevent slipping and sliding during intense braking and accelerating events.